 This website is primarily concerned with these commercial VPN providers.

 How does a VPN service work?

-If you have an internet connection, you usually connect to the internet provider, who then connects you to the internet and to websites and forwards your data and sends received data back to you.
+If you have an internet connection, you usually connect to the internet provider, who then connects you to the internet and websites and forwards your data, and sends the received data back to you.
 All your data communication will then be routed through your ISP’s server/router.
 This means that all your activities are traceable to this provider.